HL7/uv-lab-rep-ig/input/pagecontent/semantic-notes.md

 | unknown                 |  | All Observation.status are unknown. |

 ### Diagnostic report status and Composition status
-Status of the laboratory result report (DiagnosticReport) and its structured content (Composition) should be consistent and implementers should keep this consistency in mind.
+The status of the laboratory result report (DiagnosticReport) and its structured content (Composition) should be consistent and implementers should keep this consistency in mind.
 As value sets for the Composition status codes differ in R4 and R5, different rules should apply in both versions of the FHIR specification as described in the following articles.

 #### Diagnostic report status and Composition status - R4
 Recommended mapping between DiagnosticReport status codes and Composition.status codes for FHIR R4: